christandlg/AS3935MI/README.md

  - Automatic antenna tuning

 ## Changelog:
+- 1.3.5
+	fixed #50
+	implemented a more robust, interrupt based calibration procedure that is also faster. thanks to @td-er for reporting and impementing this.
 - 1.3.4
 	partially fixed https://bitbucket.org/christandlg/as3935mi/issues/50/resonance-frequency-calibration-inaccurate : fixed a bug where occasionally I2C comms will silently fail during oscillator calibration - thanks to @td-er for reporting and fixing this issue
 - 1.3.3